kubernetes-sigs/gateway-api/site-src/contributing/devguide.md

 Mode *TLSModeType `json:"mode,omitempty"`
 ```

-### Advices when writing the API documentation
+### Advice when writing the API documentation
-As an advice, the person writing the documentation should always being questioning:
+When writing the documentation, you should always consider questions like:

 **As a user**:

-* Does the documentation provide meaningful information and removes any doubt
+* Does the documentation provide meaningful information and remove any doubt
 about what will happen when setting this field?
 * Does the documentation provide information about where should I look if something
 goes wrong?
 * If I do `kubectl explain` or look into the API Reference, do I have enough
-information to achieve my goals without being buried with information I don't care?
+information to achieve my goals without being buried with information I don't care about?

 **As a developer/implementor**: